kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 It means that "Consolidation" and "Drift" actions have specific budgets of 10 nodes each, while all other actions (e.g., expiration and emptiness) share a common budget of 5 nodes.
 This approach simplifies the configuration but has one limitation: it may not allow the execution of other disruption actions if a specific action exhausts the budget.
 This is a problem with the existing design for disruption budgets.

 There are two ways for the users to get around this behavior.
-1. If you need gaurenteed disruption for a particular action, you can just specify that action in a budget.
+1. If you need guaranteed disruption for a particular action, you can just specify that action in a budget.
 2. We could allow some mechanism for the users to control the ordering of the disruption actions.